hbina/english_dict_sql/README.md

-# English-Dictionary-SQLite
-English Dictionary in SQLite
+# English Dictionary Database Dump

-I have compiled this SQLite database consisting more than 70k words!
-If you are wondering what is SQLite and what are the advantages of SQLite, it does not need a SQL Server!

-More information can be found at https://ayeshjayasekara.wordpress.com/blog/

-Share & Shine!
+Forked from the original one that works for SQLite but not for others.
+This fork simply added a cleaned one that works (trademark pending) for PostgreSQL.